 Missed Sessions

-Our sessions will not be recorded this semester, and you must be present in the room to attend.
+Unless you have a DSP accommodation that provides for recording or remote attendance, you will not have access to any recordings of our class sessions.
 If you miss a discussion section, I encourage you to get notes from a classmate and you would be welcome to speak with me in office hours to go over the material and exercises you missed.

 Grading & Course Requirements